Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 May 17, 2018: The US State Department hosted its Human Rights Dialogue with Vietnam.
 According to its press release, topics included in the dialogue were “human rights issues, including the importance of continued progress on legal reform efforts, rule of law, freedom of expression and assembly, religious freedom, labor rights, rights of vulnerable populations, multilateral cooperation, as well as individual cases of concern.”

 May 24, 2018: A Vietnamese Court in An Giang province denied six Hoa Hao Buddhists’ appeals of their February 2018 sentences.
-The six, Bui Van Trung, Bui Van Tham, Le Thi Hong Hanh, Nguyen Hoang Nam, Bui Thi Bich Tuyen, and Le Thi Hen (not pictured), were sentenced to prison terms ranging from a two-year suspended sentence to six years in prison for disturbing public order; however, many believe that their case is one of religious persecution.
+The six, Bui Van Trung, Bui Van Tham, Le Thi Hong Hanh, Nguyen Hoang Nam, Bui Thi Bich Tuyen, and Le Thi Hen, were sentenced to prison terms ranging from a two-year suspended sentence to six years in prison for disturbing public order; however, many believe that their case is one of religious persecution.

 May 27, 2018: Pro-democracy activist Nguyen Trung Linh was detained in Hanoi following his attempt to rally peaceful protests in response to maritime sovereignty disputes with China.